jamestomasino/stitchy/README.md

 - [ ] `Process` the image using either black & white or dominant color per grid block
 - [ ] `Print` or `Save` the generated image

+## Development

+This project does not have any build tools, but you can choose to install the yarn/npm dependencies to activate linting settings.

 ## License
 [GPL3](LICENSE)